mgravell/DraftBlogs/Pipelines/SortOf.md

 # A Sort Of Problem

 I *love* interesting questions, especially when they directly relate to things I need to do.
-A great question came up on Stack Overflow today about how to efficiently sort large data.
+A great question came up on Stack Overflow today about [how to efficiently sort large data](https://stackoverflow.com/q/48345753/23354).
 I gave an answer, but there's *so much more* we can say on the topic, so I thought I'd turn it into a blog entry, exploring pragmatic ways to improve sort performance when dealing with non-trivial amounts of data.
+In particular, this is remarkably similar to time I've spent trying to make our "tag engine" faster.

 ## The problem